 Repeat the process another three times before spreading the rectangle with the cinnamon paste.

-I cut into equal sections and place each one in the muffin’s greased nests.
+I cut into equal sections (about 2 “) and place each one in the muffin’s greased nests.

 This idea, although I say it myself, is genius.
 However you don’t have to at all.
 I bake them freestyle if it suits.